TypeStrong/ts-node/website/docs/performance.md

 ## With typechecking

-If you absolutely must use ts-node for typechecking:
+If you absolutely must typecheck in ts-node:

 * Avoid dynamic `require()` which may trigger repeated typechecking; prefer `import`
 * Try with and without `--files`; one may be faster depending on your project